frdel/agent-zero/README.md

 **Personal and organic AI framework**
 - Agent Zero is not a predefined agentic framework.
 It is designed to be dynamic, organically growing, and learning as you use it.
-- Agent Zero is fully transparent, readable, comprehensible, and interactive.
+- Agent Zero is fully transparent, readable, comprehensible, customizable and interactive.
-- Agent Zero uses the computer as a tool to accomplish its tasks.
+- Agent Zero uses the computer as a tool to accomplish its (your) tasks.

 ## Key concepts
 1. **General-purpose assistant**
 - Agent Zero is not pre-programmed for specific tasks (but can be).
 It is meant to be a general-purpose personal assistant.
-Give it a task, and it will gather information, execute commands and code, cooperate with other instances, and do its best to accomplish it.
+Give it a task, and it will gather information, execute commands and code, cooperate with other agent instances, and do its best to accomplish it.
 - It has a persistent memory, allowing it to memorize previous solutions, code, facts, instructions, etc., to solve tasks faster and more reliably in the future.

 2. **Computer as a tool**